qhzeng-gittec/Qinghui_Zeng_Academic_site/README.md

 | Optimization Methods        |
 | Applied Multivariable Statistics |

-A complete transcript is available [here].
+A complete transcript is available [here](https://github.com/qhzeng-gittec/helloitisqinghui/edit/main/coursegrades.md).

 Additionally, I achieved an overall score of 7.0 in IELTS (Reading: 8.5, Listening: 7.5, Writing: 6.5, Speaking: 6.0) and a total score of 326 in the GRE General Test (Verbal: 156, Quantitative: 170).